Maximo Park

 Rich Archaeological Heritage

-The land within Maximo Park was first occupied by Native Americans at least 4,500 years ago during the Late Archaic period.
-It was part of a much larger village that extended along Pinellas Point and included extensive shell middens, at least one burial mound, and a large platform mound.
-This was a major town site of the Tocobaga Indians, historic descendants of the Safety Harbor culture.
+Long before modern St. Pete existed, this area was bustling with activity.
+Native Americans first settled here at least 4,500 years ago during the Late Archaic period.
+What's now the park was actually part of a much larger village that stretched along Pinellas Point, complete with extensive shell middens (basically ancient trash heaps that tell us a lot about how people lived), at least one burial mound, and a large platform mound.
+This spot was a major town site of the Tocobaga Indians, who descended from the Safety Harbor culture.

 Recreational Features